-Document Revised: February 08, 2016 Effective Dat eof Last Signature Page 25 of 123 sample receipt non-conformance, or other unusual circumstances.
+Pace Analytical® Document Name: Quality Assurance Manual Document Revised: February 08, 2016 Effective Dat eof Last Signature Page 25 of 123 s.
+Document No.: Quality Assurance Manual Rev. 18.0 Issuing Authorities: Pace Corporate Quality Office and Pace Pittsburgh Quality Office sample receipt non-conformance, or other unusual circumstances.
 If the time collected for any sample is unspecified and Pace is unable to obtain this information from the customer, the laboratory will use 12:01am as the time sampled.
 All hold times will be based on this sampling time and qualified accordingly if exceeded.